NICC extends online-only classes through end of semester, plans 'virtual' commencement

-Additionally, the school's spring commencement will be held virtually in the interest of public safety, according to a press release.
-Additional details about that process will be released later.
+Additionally, the school’s spring commencement will be held virtually, according to a press release.
+More details on that will be released later.

 College campuses and centers will remain closed to the general public through May 15.
 School officials said they are exploring ways to complete labs, clinicals and “other hands-on activities” safely to fulfill students’ requirements.